SkylineCommunications/dataminer-docs/connector-help/connector_help/ASC Signal NGC-IDU.md

 # ASC Signal NGC-IDU

-Thisdriver is used to control and monitor an NGC antenna control system.
+This driver is used to control and monitor an NGC antenna control system.
 This is an advanced-level antenna control system intended for applications with high tracking requirements, complex geometries, and dynamic conditions.

 An **SNMPv1** connection is used in order to retrieve information and configure the device.
 There are also different possibilities for **alarm monitoring** and **trending**.